-In the 1940 Federal Census, the family was listed by mother Guadalupe’s maiden name, Sosa.
+In 1940, the family was listed in the Federal Census by mother Guadalupe’s maiden name, Sosa.
 And she was listed as Lupe.
 They rented the apartment at 2739-3/4 Brooklyn Avenue (since changed to Cesar Chavez Avenue), located in the Boyle Heights neighborhood just east of “Little Tokyo,” in Los Angeles.
 They were living there by April 1935.
-Everyone was listed as White.
+Everyone was listed as “White.”
 The eldest daughter was now married and living in the apartment at 2739-1/2 Brooklyn Avenue.
 The two eldest sons, Ernesto and Alfonso, were employed as mechanics in an auto repair shop and a radiator shop, respectively.

 They lived in a predominately Mexican neighborhood and the children were taunted by Mexican students for being half-Japanese.
 At the urging of the oldest daughter, their sympathetic school principal at a new school allowed them to register under their mother’s name Sosa, rather than Masuda.
 The new family identity melded seamlessly into the neighborhood over the years until the day when Fernando wanted to follow the lead of his three older brothers, who had joined the military after the bombing of Pearl Harbor on December 7, 1941.

-Because the Selective Service drew student names from the local School Board lists, Fernando signed his WWII Draft Registration card as Fernando Joseph Sosa on his 18th birthday, May 26, 1943, in Los Angeles, at Local Board No. 199.
+Because the Selective Service drew student names from the local School Board lists, Fernando signed his draft registration card as Fernando Joseph Sosa on his 18th birthday, May 26, 1943, in Los Angeles, at Local Board No. 199.
 He was living with his family and his mother, Lupe Sosa, was his point of contact.

 The FBI report affected Fernando’s siblings.
 Soon, all their neighbors and the local stores where they shopped knew about the “Japanese” Sosa family and their life became very difficult.
-Despite the authorities knowing they were half-Japanese, his sisters were never told they had to evacuate the West Coast or threatened with incarceration at a WRA internment camp (see section on internment camps on our website).
-However, according to a family member they were made to wear a badge that identified them as Japanese.
+Despite the authorities knowing they were half-Japanese, his sisters were never told they had to evacuate the West Coast or threatened with incarceration at a WRA internment camp.
+However, according to a family member, they were made to wear a badge that identified them as Japanese.

 His older brothers were already serving in the military.
 A point of confusion for Fernando and Frank was that Alfonso was a sailor, so they could not understand why they were denied entry to the U.S. Navy.
 What they did not know was that Al had found a way to change his surname on his birth certificate to Sosa.
 He had seemingly been on course to become a Gunner on a ship, but now he was restricted to being an ammunition carrier for the Gunner’s Mate.
 Frank, in the Army, was given a WWI-era sniper rifle that shot only one bullet at a time, despite not qualifying as a Sharpshooter on the firing range.
 He was later issued an M-1 rifle before he was shipped to the Philippines for combat with the 1st Cavalry Division (F Troop, 5th Regiment).
 Frank was also among the first occupation troops to enter Japan.